 • general weakness, dizziness.

-Colonoscopy is a fairly safe research method if it is performed by a highly qualified specialist, and the patient follows all the recommendations during the preparatory period.
+Colonoscopy is a rather safe methods research, if it is carried out by a highly qualified specialist, and the patient follows all recommendations during the preparatory period.

 With this pathology, the patient will experience the following symptoms:

-• frequent diarrhea with impurities of blood, mucus and pus.
+• frequent diarrhea mixed with blood, mucus and pus.

 • pain, most often in the left side of the abdomen;